jotty-mcclure/cypress-attest/README.md

 # Cypress-attest
 Cypress-attest is an integration of Worldspace Attest for the Cypress testing tool.

+This project would not be possible without the crew that made [cypress-axe](https://www.npmjs.com/package/cypress-axe).
+Huge thanks to them for guiding the way.
+Cypress-attest is a clone/fork, but replaces the axe-core tool with Worldspace Attest.

 ## Requirements
 * Worldspace Attest (attest-node & attest-reporter)
 * Cypress